 Ability to log into running servers.
 For Linux servers running RightLink10, you can SSH into the instance using your default or custom login name.
 For Linux servers running RightLink prior to Rightlink10, you are identified by the first part of the email address used to log into the RightScale Dashboard.
 For Windows servers you can create a Remote Desktop Connection using RDP.
 Your managed SSH Key is used for authentication purposes.
 In order to establish a remote connection you must also make sure that the running instance has the appropriate firewall permissions to allow SSH (TCP port 22) and RDP (TCP port 3389) connections.
 See What is Server Login Control?

 Ability to execute 'sudo' on running servers.
 (Applies to Linux-based (not Windows) servers only.)
 Similar to the 'security_manager' role, only trusted users should be granted this permission.
 Note: You will still need 'server_login' privileges in order to start an SSH/RDP session.

 Ability to create sharing groups and share RightScale objects (ServerTemplates, RightScripts, and Macros) with other users.
 If you have a RightScale partner account, you can publish RightScale objects so that they appear in the MultiCloud Marketplace.

 (Enterprise only) Manages all accounts within a RightScale organization.
-Send account invitations and grant user role privileges across all accounts in the enterprise.
-The master enterprise account must have at least one 'enterprise_manager' user.
+Send account invitations and grant user role privileges across all accounts in the organization.
+The organization must have at least one 'enterprise_manager' user.
 An 'enterprise_manager' can also grant the same privileges to another user.
-See Enterprise.
+See Organization.

-Note : To enable the 'enterprise_manager' role, someone that is already an 'enterprise_manager' needs to be enable the role.
-This is done by going to Settings > Enterprise > User in the Enterprise master account.
+Note : To enable the 'enterprise_manager' role, someone that is already an 'enterprise_manager' needs to be enable the role from the Governance module of RightScale.